 I don't think I could have handled it as well as he did.

-And, you know, one of the things swishers had put up there was finding every one of these beep beep kids and giving them a large piece of my mind.
+And, you know, one of the things Swishers had put up there was finding every one of these beep beep kids and giving them a large piece of my mind.

 You know, we have the new republics.

-They had to delete a tweet arguing that Trump supporting students were racist, and others deleting tweets that the kids should be punched in the face.
+They had to delete a tweet arguing that Trump supporting students were racist and others deleting tweets that the kids should be punched in the face.

-That was a fake news CNN.
+That was at fake news, CNN.

 Wow.